-- Add the eggs 1 by 1 beating well between each.
+- Add the eggs one by one, beating well between each addition.

-- Add the flour and date mixture, gently mix together until well combined.
+- Add the flour and date mixture, gently mix until well combined.

 - Place into the prepared oven dish.
 Bake for 40-50 minutes or until a skewer comes out clean.

 - Meanwhile, add the brown sugar and butter to a pot over medium heat.